 All student loan borrowers are required to complete exit counseling before they withdraw or graduate.
 Students should visit the Financial Aid Office to complete their counseling session.
-Students who do not visit with the Financial Aid Office can complete this requirement here.
-STC will not release diplomas or transcripts until this requirement has been completed.
+Students who do not visit with the Financial Aid Office can complete this requirement online.

 Student Loan Information & Consequences of Default

 Direct Loans are low-interest loans for students and parents to help pay for college expenses.
-Click here for general loan information.
+General loan information can be found on the US Department of Education.
 It is important for students and parents who borrow loans to repay them.
-For the consequences of default, click here.
+For the consequences of default, please review this information online.

 Student Loan Code of Conduct

 STC follows a Student Loan Practices Code of Conduct.
-The complete policy can be found here.
+The complete policy is available for download here.

 Preferred Lender List